Waste Not

 Serve it: Peel and boil your potatoes in salted water until soft, while gently frying chopping onions in butter in a separate pan.
 Drain and mash the potatoes, stir through the buttery onions and a handful of grated cheese, then scrape into an ovenproof dish.
 Top with more cheese and bake until golden, serving with sausages, peas or baked beans.

 More ideas to try: Turn any leftover mash into fluffy potato pancakes for a filling brunch.
-Try a speedy spin on the classic French side dish alongside your next roast or casserole.

 Peppers